coffeecupcoding/tprt/README.rst

 from the command-line.
 Also, some but not all of the configuration options have corresponding command-line arguments.
 This is intentional: the command-line arguments are intended primarily for controlling how the service is run, not how it does its work.
-See the file examples.config for options.
+See examples/configuration for options.

 Whitelists